1989chenguo/CloudComputingLabs/Lab3/README.md

 You should implement the coordinator and participant program.

 The **coordinator** does not store any data.
-It only receives and parses KV commands from clients, runs 2PC protocol to coordinates participants to conduct the KV commands consistently, and reply command results to clients.
+It only receives and parses KV commands from clients, runs 2PC protocol to coordinates participants to conduct the KV commands consistently, and reply command results to clients. *There is only one coordinator in the whole system*.

 Each **participant** maintains a KV database in its main memory, and conduct KV commands sent from the coordinator, and return results to the coordinator.